raphael-proust/OGL-SRD5/pages/09.abilities/default.md

 ##### Attack Rolls and Damage

 You add your Strength modifier to your attack roll and your damage roll when attacking with a melee weapon such as a mace, a battleaxe, or a javelin.
-You use melee weapons to make melee attacks in hand* to-hand combat, and some of them can be thrown to make a ranged attack.
+You use melee weapons to make melee attacks in hand-to-hand combat, and some of them can be thrown to make a ranged attack.

 ##### Lifting and Carrying